 The 2015 Southburgh Festival

 I attended the festival in 2015 and had a fantastic time.
 However when I returned to New York City an unbelievable mess awaited me.
-Apparently a water main had burst on our street and the water damage to my basement apartment was extensive.
-My upstairs neighbor helped me search for a water damage removal Manhattan company.
+Apparently a water main had burst on our street and the water damage to my basement apartment and to our precious oriental rugs was extensive.
+My upstairs neighbor helped me search for "oriental rug cleaning NYC".
 In this I lucked out by hiring Sunlight Water Damage Restoration Services, a local company that specialized in the cleanup and remediation of residential properties.
 It had been two days since the break, so the litany of woes had multiplied.
 The company, however sent water removal technicians with their machines immediately.
 They assured me that they would deal with everything, salvaging what could be saved and then removing and drying out the apartment thoroughly to prevent mold.
 I took photos and removed what I could.
 It wasn't until three months later when the apartment had been renovated, repainted and new items moved in that I was able to take a look at all the pictures I had taken of the Southburgh Festival of World Music and post my videos of certain bands.
 It was nice to put the water main break behind me and remember more pleasant experiences.
 Believe me.

 In this 7th year of the festival we are already feeling excited about another fantastic fun-filled family day with everything for everyone.
 During those years, we have raised an amazing amount of money for the Mudeka Foundation; and this is truly changing of lives of children in Zimbabwe.
 To those who have supported us, thank you so much!